KASW: Sports programming

-KASW served as the former over-the-air broadcast home of the NHL's Phoenix Coyotes, airing the team's games from the time that the franchise moved to Phoenix in 1996 until 2006, when the Coyotes announced the move of their over-the-air telecasts to KAZT-TV.
-From 1997 to 2004 and again in 2019, KASW broadcast Arizona Rattlers arena football, and KASW also aired games of the Phoenix Mercury from 1997 through 1999.
+KASW served as the first over-the-air broadcast home of the NHL's Phoenix Coyotes, airing the team's games from the time that the franchise moved to Phoenix in 1996 until 2006, when the Coyotes announced the move of their over-the-air telecasts to KAZT-TV.
+The Coyotes returned to KASW in November 2023 as part of Scripps's broadcast deal with the team, airing all regionally-televised games.
+Though the franchise was deactivated after the 2023–24 season, Scripps retained the rights to broadcast the new expansion franchise Utah Mammoth (which acquired the hockey-related assets from the Coyotes), which airs on KASW and on Scripps-owned KUPX-TV in Salt Lake City.
+The station also airs select games from the Vegas Golden Knights, whose TV territory was expanded to include the state of Arizona after the Coyotes deactivated.

+From 1997 to 2004, 2019 and again in 2025, KASW broadcast Arizona Rattlers arena football, and KASW also aired games of the Phoenix Mercury from 1997 through 1999.
 Phoenix Rising FC soccer was seen on KASW from 2019 through 2021.

 Technical information

 Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other Phoenix television stations:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Phoenix television stations:

 Analog-to-digital conversion

-KASW shut down its analog signal, over UHF channel 61, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts.
+KASW shut down its analog signal, over UHF channel 61, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 49, using virtual channel 61.
 The station was then repacked to channel 27 in 2019.